-We will only verify two machines on a single host.
+We will only verify a few machines on a single host.
 These machines will be backed up but not replicated.
 In another article I will cover off replicated machines and multiple host testing.
 I like starting out a little easy.
 This is all done in a vSphere lab.
 Much of this will apply to a Hyper-V lab though.

 We will do the following – create an application group, create a virtual lab, and create a SureBackup job and schedule it.
 We will in fact link it to a backup job so that after the backup the SureBackup job will fire automatically.